spacemeshos/testnet-guide/guide/setup.md

 > A `coins awards account` is a wallet account you setup and use to receive Spacemesh Coins for running a Spacemesh full p2p node.

+When setting up a full p2p node, your wallet main account will be used as the `coins awards account` for this full node.

 ?> Note that you can skip the full p2p node and the mining setup and run the Spacemesh App in `wallet-only mode`.
 This is useful if you only want to transact with Spacemesh Coins on your laptop when, for example, you run a Spacemesh full p2p node on your desktop.
 See [this guide](wallet_mode.md) for more info about this configuration.

 ---